auzbuckley/agile_resources/restrospective_guide.md

 ### Pre-retro
 * Collect the teams previous action points (if they had any) and have them ready so you can refer to them during the retrospective.
 * Decide on your retro format and/ or theme.
 For general but pretty solid and reliable themes it would be recommended to choose 'Start, Stop, Continue', 'I Like, I wish', or even 'Lean Coffee'.
-Come see the Agile coach to learn more.
 * Ensure you have the right equipment (sticky notes, pens, flipchart, whiteboard)
 * Make sure you have a watch or device to keep track of time.
 You will need it.
 * Bring a notepad or laptop for taking notes.